rutgerswiselab/NLR/README.md

 This is our implementation for the paper:

 *Shaoyun Shi, Hanxiong Chen, Weizhi Ma, Jiaxin Mao, Min Zhang, Yongfeng Zhang.
 2020.
-[Neural Logic Reasoning](https://github.com/rutgerswiselab/NLR)
+[Neural Logic Reasoning](http://yongfeng.me/attach/shi-cikm2020.pdf)
-In CIKM'20.*
+In ACM CIKM'20.*

 **Please cite our paper if you use our codes.
 Thanks!**